Dementia

 hoffmanpodcastlogo

-Intelligent Medicine Radio for March 4, Part 2: Improving Stroke Recovery
+ENCORE: Intelligent Medicine Radio for August 12, Part 2: Improving Stroke Recovery

 Is exercise more effective than drugs or talk therapy for depression and anxiety?
 Improving stroke recovery; Makers of sugary cereals threaten to sue Feds over loss of “healthy” food labeling.
 Prescription meds don’t cut it for long-term management of sleep problems; Why cars make drivers drowsy; “Catch-up sleep” on weekends is not the solution for workday sleep deficits; Vitamin D vs. dementia; Sketchy ties with Big Pharma prompt resignation of FDA official; Asthma rescue med shortage highlights U.S. drug supply chain problems.
 Click HERE for part 1.
 Click HERE for articles and resources relating to this podcast episode.